Have you been hearing about apple cider vinegar and wondering if it can help you?

-I’ve recently returned to an old friend.
+Apple cider vinegar and celiac disease: I’ve recently returned to an old friend.
 I’m not sure why I left really.
 I guess habits change over time and things that were once routine, rituals even, get replaced.
 Out with the old, in with the new so to speak.
 Well, as much as I’m a fan of science and innovation (the new), sometimes reaching back for the old is a good thing.
 It’s soothing and comforting and health giving.

 A quick google search will bring back dozens of uses for apple cider vinegar that range from washing your hair to controlling weeds and rodents in your garden to cleaning your radiator.
 So I’m not going to get into all of that here.
 This is more about a personal relationship with ACV; both mine and the bacteria that populate both your gut and mine.

-A little over twenty years ago, my son was about two years old and I was ready to add to my family again.
+It was the early 1990's, my son was about two years old and I was ready to add to my family again.
 The first miscarriage, though difficult and dramatic (I miscarried in the ultra sound clinic among an assembly of medical professionals who had no idea what to do.
 The receptionist’s biggest concern getting me out of her washroom and making sure I didn’t stain the chairs in the waiting room while waiting for the ambulance) wasn’t a huge cause for concern.
 These things happen.

 At the time my doctor told me that about 20% of pregnancies end in miscarriage.
 The next pregnancy went five months before the ultra sound showed the foetus has died.
 After having labour induced and delivering the foetus the testing started.
 No diabetes, no genetic issues, no physical abnormalities of the uterus.
 I was poked and prodded until I felt more like a science experiment than a human being and all I got for it was no answers and two more miscarriages.
 The one test that was not performed was a celiac test.
 If you’re reading this, you’re probably not surprised and you probably have your own story of feeling like a frustrated pin cushion so I’m sure you can relate.